fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 <p>
 <b>Open-Closed Principle (OCP)</b> <br>
 Entities should be open for extension but closed for modification.
 It is better to extend a class (for example using multiple inheritance) rather than modifying a class that has already been tested (the change may be necessary due to changed requirements).
+Patterns that extend a class without modifying the class itself are the [observer](/design-patterns/observer) and the [decorator](/design-patterns/decorator) patterns.
 </p>
 {: .notice}